 Of all the Amstrad CPC’s, the CPC 472 definitely fascinates me.
-Amstrad sold the CPC 464 model in Spain as elsewhere in Europe but due to local laws and added tariffs, Amstrad was forced to change how the original CPC 464 was sold in Spain, and therefore their were actually 4 distinct incarnations of the Amstrad CPC 464 sold in Spain, listed below.
+Amstrad sold the CPC 464 model in Spain as elsewhere in Europe but due to local laws and added tariffs, Amstrad was forced to change how the original CPC 464 was sold in Spain during a short timeframe, and therefore their were at least 5 distinct incarnations of the Amstrad CPC 464 sold in Spain, listed below, 2 of which were briefly branded as CPC 472.

 - CPC 464 with British keyboard and Basic 1.0